skyvers/skyve-dev-guide/_pages/appendix-oauth.md

 ##### Application JSON Changes

-In order for Skyve to enable the Azure AD login option, 3 properties need to be set in the account section of the project JSON file.
+In order for Skyve to enable the Entra ID login option, 3 properties need to be set in the account section of the project JSON file.
 Update these now if they were not entered previously.

 ```json
 "account": {